uio-library/bibrex/README.md

 Requirements: Quite recent versions of PHP (see `composer.json` for required version), NodeJS and PostgresSQL.

+### The `.env` file

+Settings are generally stored in an `.env` file.
+The repo comes with an [example file](https://github.com/scriptotek/bibrex/blob/master/.env.example) that you can copy and modify to your setup.

 ### Database setup

 Bibrex mostly make use of the database-agnostic layer provided by Laravel,